 Free Kick in Soccer Explained: Laws of the game

-Free kicks are awarded by the referee when a player commits a foul against the opposing team and there are different types of free kicks and consequences.
-In this blog post I will discuss everything you need to know about one of the most basic parts of the game, free kicks.
+Free kicks are awarded by the referee when a player commits a foul against the opposing team,.
+There are different types of free kicks and their consequences.
+In this blog post, I will discuss everything you need to know about one of the most basic parts of the game, free kicks.

 What is a Free Kick in Soccer?

-A free kick is awarded by the referee and it is a way to restart play for the team that has been fouled.
+A free kick is awarded by the referee, and is a way to restart play for the team that was fouled.
 Free kicks allow teams that have been fouled to score goals directly or indirectly, but they are also tactical tools that help teams move the ball up the field.

 When awarding free kicks, the referee holds all the power.
-They’re like the judge and jury, following FIFA guidelines to determine if an offense deserves a free kick and if disciplinary actions such as yellow or red cards are needed.
+They’re like the judge and jury, following FIFA guidelines to determine whether an offense merits a free kick and whether disciplinary action, such as a yellow or red card, is warranted.

 Types of Free Kicks